raspberrypilearning/ultrasonic-theremin/en/step_5.md

 ## Mapping distances to midi notes

-You want the distance your hand is from the ultrasonic sensor to alter the midi note that is being played.
+You want the distance of your hand from the ultrasonic sensor to alter the midi note that is played.

 The distance sensor produces values between `0` and `1`, whereas the buzzer can play midi notes between `33` and `105`.

 --- task ---
-Create a new function in your code, to convert distances into midi values.
-It will need a parameter for the sensor's distance.
+Create a new function in your code to convert distances into midi values.
+It needs a parameter for the sensor's distance.

 --- code ---
 ---